Emotional and Mental

 Choose To Be Better With These 4 Self-Improvement Rules

 There's never a 'right time' to look at how we can improve.
+Or what we can improve.
 Seize the moment!
-Let's start now to make self-improvement changes in our personal lives.
+You can start now to make self-improvement changes in your personal life.
+Maybe it's switching up your morning routine to include exercise.
+Or finding ways to get more quality sleep.

 To make strides, it helps to know the difference between desired change and needed change.
-When we desire something, it’s usually something that’s nice to have but doesn’t always lead to behavior change.
+When you desire something, it’s usually something that’s nice to have but doesn’t always lead to behavior change.
 Despite that, desiring something can still be a motivator.
 Needs are typically things necessary for survival (such as food and water).
-To support self-improvement change, the simple fact that we truly want a change for ourselves may help us feel motivated to work for it.
+To support self-improvement, the simple fact that you truly want a change may help you feel motivated to work for it.

 What Does Self-Improvement Mean?